This post may contain affiliate links. Please read our disclosure policy.

 top view chicken thighs over a bowl of white rice topped with green onions and avocado

-Many ways to cook chicken but by far this is one of our favorite ways to prepare and serve chicken.
-It may not be as Authentic as some would argue but close enough.
+Many ways to cook chicken but by far this is one of my favorite ways to prepare and serve chicken.
 You will get all the amazing Korean feel and taste with each bite.
-This Korean chicken thighs recipe is easy to make, packed with flavor, healthy, and great for those who meal prep.
-Chicken thighs were used instead of chicken breast to give the whole meal that extra juiciness with each bite.
-The chicken thighs are cooked in a simple homemade Korean-inspired marinade and served over a bowl of white rice and then garnished with some avocado and green onions.
+This Korean-inspired chicken is made with boneless and skinless chicken thighs, easy to make, packed with flavor, and great for those who meal prep.

 top view korean chicken thighs served over a bowl or rice